JuanYin1/cse15l-lab-reports/lab-report-4.md

 ### Step3: Run the tests, demonstrating that they fail
 * Command used: `cd lab7/`
   * Keys pressed: `cd l<tab><enter>`
-  * Reason: go to the working derectory lab7 need to use cd command, and after I type `l`, I press `<tab>` key to let computer find the name-matched folder for me, which is faster.
+  * Reason: go to the working directory lab7 need to use cd command, and after I type `l`, I press `<tab>` key to let computer find the name-matched folder for me, which is faster.

 * Command used: `ls`
   * Keys pressed: `ls<enter>`